wetransform-os/ProMCDA/README.md

 This results in a higher relative standard deviation compared to the mean.
 However, the higher relative standard deviation is not indicating a greater spread in the data but rather a consequence of the rescaling operation and the chosen denominator in the standard deviation calculation.

+### Get in touch
+We hope you enjoy exploring and utilizing ProMCDA.
+If you have any questions or need assistance, please don't hesitate to contact us.